-Nada Ahmed, clinical assistant professor and director of field studies in the Department of Teaching and Learning and co-director of the NYU Teacher Residency, recently told NYU Steinhardt about her research and teaching interests focused on fostering equity in urban schools and communities.
+Nada Ahmed, clinical assistant professor and director of field studies in the Department of Teaching and Learning and former co-director of the NYU Teacher Residency, recently told NYU Steinhardt about her research and teaching interests focused on fostering equity in urban schools and communities.

 Ahmed’s research topics reflect the NYU Teacher Residency’s promise to train aspiring teachers to address long-standing issues of inequity and educational injustice in classrooms across the US.